 This alternation of the two dynamics is formalised in the standard formulation of quantum mechanics.
 This is what the textbooks say.
 This is the ‘von Neumann-Dirac formulation of quantum mechanics’ (1932).
 Philosopher Jeffrey Barrett, who specialises in the measurement problem, provides a simplified form:

 Linear: If no observation is made, then the quantum system evolves continuously according to the linear, deterministic dynamics.

 Collapse: If an observation is made, then the quantum system instantaneously and randomly jumps to a state where it either determinately has or determinately does not have the property being observed.
 (2008; adapted)

+Linear and collapse operate alternately in a cycle.
 This, essentially, is the quantum theory.
-And as he also states this is no longer a theory in the ordinary sense.
+And as he also states this is no longer a theory.
 It is simply how the quantum is known to work.